Campus Reopening Project - Frequently Asked Questions - Students

 If a COVID-19 case is identified in your area, Environmental Services will provide additional disinfection of spaces where the individual spent time on campus prior to the onset of symptoms or their positive test.
 The process for requesting disinfection services varies based on that individual’s role on campus:

-- Augusta University employees: The cleaning process is triggered when a case is reported to REPORTCOVID@augusta.edu.
+- Augusta University students: The cleaning process is triggered when a student self-reports to REPORTSTUDENTCOVID@augusta.edu. .

 - If the individual is on campus when they develop symptoms, it is recommended that affected areas be closed off until EVS can provide disinfection services, if at all possible.
 If the COVID-19 positive individual has not been on campus on the day that they develop symptoms or receive their positive test result there is no need to close off any campus areas other than that individual’s personal office or cubicle space.
 The high-touch points in the public areas of the building and in the departmental spaces should already have been disinfected by the combined efforts of Environmental Services and department staff as indicated in the preceding guidance.
 Environmental Services will provide additional disinfection of affected spaces once they receive the disinfection request.

 Faculty and staff are expected to notify their supervisor if they have tested positive or are suspected to have COVID-19.
 Supervisors are to immediately report such suspected and confirmed COVID-19 illness at Augusta University to REPORTCOVID@augusta.edu or call University HR at 706-446-4457.
 You may also call this number if you are concerned about a potential exposure and would like guidance on whether to self-isolate or quarantine.